AlexParamonov/processor/README.md

 It is based on `query` method that suppose to run a query method on database.

-Recomended to override `fetch_batch` method to get real reason to use batch processing. `fetch_batch` could be `query.first(10)` or `query.page(next_page)`.
+Recommended to override `fetch_batch` method to get real reason to use batch processing. `fetch_batch` could be `query.first(10)` or `query.page(next_page)`.
 See `data/solr_pages_processor.rb` and `data/solr_processor.rb` for example.